RankingsReviewsBuying Guide

 Brands to avoid in 2026

-Without naming specific brands, here are the profiles of products that routinely score poorly in our database:
+Without naming specific brands, here are the profiles of products that routinely score poorly in our database — for what levels actually matter, see our heavy metals safety guide:

 Any brand that cannot produce a COA on request should be immediately disqualified.
 In 2026, there is no legitimate reason for a quality shilajit brand to lack third-party documentation.